-Data engineers and product managers are often responsible for the implementation of various controls and audit capabilities when managing healthcare data.
-To enable faster, data-driven innovation, these data professionals — particularly those who come to health care from other industries like tech or financial services — apply best practices such as deploying a proven data analytics stack and being compliant with a set of financial regulations. .
+Data engineers and product managers are often responsible for implementing various controls and audit capabilities when managing healthcare data.
+To enable faster, data-driven innovation, these data professionals – particularly those who come to healthcare from other industries like tech or financial services – apply best practices such as deploying a proven data analytics stack and establishing compliance with a set of regulations.

 This tutorial is written for those innovators new to healthcare that want to implement modern data architectures in a legal and compliant way, while building trust with their compliance team.
 The goal is to enable speed of innovation, without sacrificing security and governance.

-- 18 direct identifiers are removed from data sources.
+- 18 direct identifiers to be removed from data sources.

-- Data Owners do not have actual knowledge that Data Users could re-identify individuals.
+- That data owners not have actual knowledge that data users could re-identify individuals.

-Sample Healthcare Data Set Loaded into AWS RDS for PostgreSQL
+Loading a Sample Healthcare Data Set into AWS RDS for PostgreSQL

 Register the Amazon RDS Data Set with Immuta